Professional Learning Communities - (PLC)

 10.)
 I am worried that I can't keep track of the schedule of when Late Start Mondays are.
 What can I do?

 We have the capability with our Skylert Notification system to send general reminders in addition to our current snow day/emergency messages.
-Instructions on how to make sure your phone/text/email is configured as such will be provided in the fall so that parents can get a reminder the night before a Late Start.
+Instructions on how to make sure your phone/text/email is configured as such has been provided so that parents can get a reminder the night before a Late Start.

 11.)
 I am concerned about my family situation when my kids board the bus at a certain time most days but then a different time on some Mondays.
 What can I do?

-The Late Start Mondays do not begin until October, 2016.
+The Late Start Mondays do not begin until October.
 This gives families 4 months (from the time the parent notification letter went out in early June) to consider their alternatives and options.
-We are also examining options for superivison of students who absolutely must get dropped off at school the same time each day.
+We are also examining options for supervision of students who absolutely must get dropped off at school the same time each day.

 12.)
 So you are saying the dismissal time for students on Late Start Mondays doesn't change, correct?